rzk-lang/sHoTT/src/hott/07-fibers.rzk.md

   ( b : B)
   : fib A B f b
   :=
-    ( map-inverse-is-half-adjoint-equiv A B f is-hae-f b, section-htpy-is-half-adjoint-equiv A B f is-hae-f b)
+    ( map-inverse-is-half-adjoint-equiv A B f is-hae-f b , section-htpy-is-half-adjoint-equiv A B f is-hae-f b)

 #def calculate-is-split-surjection-is-half-adjoint-equiv
   ( a : A)
-  : is-split-surjection-is-half-adjoint-equiv (f a) = (a, refl) :=
+  : is-split-surjection-is-half-adjoint-equiv (f a) = (a , refl)
+  :=
     path-of-pairs-pair-of-paths
     ( A)